What is Early Years Pupil Premium?

 Here at South Normanton Nursery School, we pride ourselves on the fact that we support all our children to meet their needs, regardless of their situation.
 We have many children who we know are 'on the cusp' of being eligible for Early Years Pupil Premium and even though school financial resources are strained, this group get the same monitoring and support out of normally available resources but also benefit from staff training or purchased resources or services along with their disadvantaged peers.

-Our headteacher Stephanie is responsible for Early Years Pupil Premium and our assistant head Ruth, has the overview for the implementation of the interventions and along with Isi, our governor responsible for EYPP, no stone is left unturned and our commitment to diminishing the differnce between our disadvantaged children and their peers is strong.
+Our Acting Headteacher Ruth is responsible for Early Years Pupil Premium and she also has the overview for the implementation of the interventions and along with Isi, our governor responsible for EYPP, no stone is left unturned and our commitment to diminishing the differnce between our disadvantaged children and their peers is strong.
 Our focus always remains on the child's needs and the staff, leaders and governors work tirelessly to ensure that through rigorous monitoring and reviewing, no time is wasted, interventions are purposeful and progress is rapid.

 The impact of Early Years Pupil Premium is measured through: